Short Story (Military)

 Paul’s parachute opened, pulling him away from the seat.
 And there was the ground coming straight at him.
 No time for the post-ejection checklist.
 He glanced at the canopy and was relieved to see it fully open, then tucked his feet, bent his knees and prepared to hit hard.
 His left foot hit the ground and he let himself collapse with the momentum, rolling over in the sand.
 He lay on his back looking up at the blue sky.
 It didn’t seem quite so beautiful after trying to kill him.

 Paul stood up and pulled the parachute release.
 His entire body ached!

 The wup wup of the rescue helo made him turn to look, and then twist away as the UH-1’s downwash pelted him with sand.

 Squadron Leader Packer ran over to Paul.
-“Are you all right?”
+“Are you all right, Rivers?”

 This story is fiction based on historical facts.
 Aircraft NZ6205 was the last operational A-4K Skyhawk in the RNZAF.
 It was flown from Ohakea to Woodburne on 30 July 2004, to be mothballed, by Flight Lieutenant C.L.
 “Undies” Underwood.
-It arrived safely.
+It arrived safely and was transferred to the Air Force Museum of NZ in October 2012.
 Of the 24 Skyhawks that saw service in the RNZAF over 31 years, seven aircraft were destroyed in accidents and, sadly, three pilots lost their lives.